-The Independent Citizens' Oversight Committee (ICOC) of the Solana Beach School District is pleased to present our fifth annual report.
-The FY2021-2022 Annual Report covers activity for the period ending June 30, 2022.
+The Independent Citizens Oversight Committee (ICOC) of the Solana Beach School District is pleased to present our sixth annual report.
+The FY2022-2023 Annual Report covers activity for the period ending June 30, 2023.

 Building on the commitment from the voters in November 2016, the District was provided the authority to issue \$105,000,000 in general obligation bonds and has issued a total of \$103,530,000.
 The cost of issuance through June 2021 was \$1,470,000.
 The SBSD Board of Trustees has prioritized the projects approved by the public in Measure JJ, including (but not limited to) the rebuilding of the Skyline and Solana Vista schools.
-In this year, the district has made significant progress on the rebuild of Solana Vista and improvements to Solana Santa Fe.
+This year, the District has completed the construction of Solana Vista and nearly completed the Solana Santa Fe modernization.

 The ICOC wishes to thank the District's staff and project management team for their support, their detailed updates and transparency of information, not only to the Committee, but also to the public.
 The ICOC is the principal author of this report, with assistance provided by SBSD staff.
-The ICOC is very appreciative for their continuing support.
+The ICOC is very appreciative of their continuing support.
 SBSD has consistently provided the ICOC with technical information, as well as support for the production and distribution of the report, annually since the passage of Measure JJ.
 This annual report is available on the Measure JJ ICOC web site and also available by request from the district offices.